Found December 02, 2012 on

 “There has been a lot of interest [from other teams] but he enjoyed playing for the Yankees so much it’s hard for him to say no to the Yankees,’’ Attanasio said a week ago yesterday.
 “His preference is to stay there instead of going someplace else, but we’ll wait and see.’’

 Of course, Ichiro’s reversal doesn’t mean he can’t return to The Bronx, where he was a fan favorite.
-Thanks to a torrid 14-for-20 stretch over five games in mid-September, he batted .322 in 67 games as
+Thanks to a torrid 14-for-20 stretch over five games in mid-September, he batted .322 in 67 games as a Yankee.

 BEST OF MAXIM